bparanj/graphproto/README.md

 ## Tasks

+- Run and test the current refactored version now
 - Bank Name is missing
 - See the paper prototype and revise the mock data with realistic values for attributes